-This advanced, intensive course is designed for students who have already attended a course on creating a graphic novel, or who are working on a graphic novel.
+This advanced, intensive course on the weekend of Saturday 1 - Sunday 2 June is designed for students who have already attended a course on creating a graphic novel, or who are working on a graphic novel.

 If you would benefit from further mentoring in shaping and refining your script and layout, this is the course for you!

 During the course you will:

 - Explore your key characters’ unique mode of language, expression and movement.

 - Create natural dialogue that flows and creates impact.

 - Draft, develop and perfect a page of script.

 - Develop the pace of your story visually and create a well-considered storyboard.

 - Create a beautiful page of finished artwork which brings the visual elements in harmony with the meaning of your script.